selvaganapathy0605/Age-Calculator/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to improve the app, feel free to fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License.

----
-Feel free to customize the README further as needed!